 - Facing the real world

 - Ever since Italophilia started, I’ve lost and found myself between these.
 But mostly facing the real world has been difficult.
 Why??

 Because passion is a word that is hard to understand, it is often misunderstood for craziness and obsession.

-My closest friends whom I banked for support of my blogging journey, never encouraged or appreciated me.
-In fact they simply never cared to accept I was even a blogger or trying to make a mark.
-I’m not trying to be full of myself but being a niche blogger on Italy in India is seriously hard to find!!
-And what I needed was support.
+My closest friends, whom I banked for support of my blogging journey, never encouraged or appreciated me.
+In fact they simply never even showed that Italophilia existed.
+I’m not trying to gain sympathy or be full of myself but being a niche blogger on Italy in India is seriously hard to find so what I needed was support!

 - It is okay to have more downs than ups

 - It is okay not to make big bucks from posts

 - It is okay to be who you want to

 - It is okay to write for yourself

 - It is okay to not be part of the herd